John Motley Morehead: Career

 Morehead read law under Archibald Murphey and was admitted to the North Carolina bar in 1819.
 He practiced law in Wentworth, North Carolina.
 In 1821, Rockingham County voters first elected him to serve in the North Carolina House of Commons.
 Beginning in 1826, Guilford County voters twice elected Morehead to represent them in the North Carolina House of Commons.
 In 1835, Morehead was chosen to be a delegate to the state Constitutional Convention, where he advocated representation based on population (which benefitted western North Carolina because of its relatively few enslaved people).

 Voters elected Morehead governor in 1840, and he became the first governor inaugurated in the new State Capitol.
 During his two gubernatorial terms, Morehead supported the new public school system, extending railroad lines, river and harbor improvements and constructing canals and turnpikes, but the Democrats in the state legislature passed few of those measures.
 During his final year, Morehead supported creation of a school for the deaf, which would be named in his honor.

 After his term as governor ended in 1845, Morehead returned to his home, Blandwood, in Greensboro, North Carolina, designed by New York City architect Alexander Jackson Davis.
 There, Morehead entertained numerous politicians and personalities of the day, including Dorothea Dix.

 Morehead helped raise private funds for a railroad line to accompany $2 million finally authorized by the legislature, which became the North Carolina Railroad.
 In 1854, Morehead became the first president and the railroad's terminus was named Morehead City, North Carolina in his honor in 1860.
 His successor at the railroad, Charles Frederick Fisher, however, endured significant criticism during the intervening years.
 Morehead also built a cotton mill in Leaksville, and served on the Board of Trustees of UNC, his alma mater.

 Morehead returned to the North Carolina house in 1858.
 In 1861, he represented North Carolina at a conference to avoid war.
-With the failure of the conference and the secession of North Carolina, Morehead served in the Confederate Congress.
+With the failure of the conference and the secession of North Carolina, Morehead served in as the Representative to the Provisional Confederate Congress from North Carolina.